Erasmus Summer Programme Courses

 Want to secure your seat in this course?Apply here

 Learn from the best professors in medical science.Read the full story

 Detailed information about this course:

 Faculty: Abbas Dehghan MD, PhD (Associate professor, Imperial College London) and Mohsen Ghanbari MD, PhD (Assistant professor, Erasmus MC)

 This course aims to give a basic introduction to various methods used in classical genetic epidemiology.
-In combination with the other course Genome-wide association studies present in the Erasmus Summer Program, the course offers an excellent introduction to genetic epidemiologic research.
+In combination with the other course Advanced Analysis of Genome-wide Association Studies present in the Erasmus Summer Programme, the course offers an excellent introduction to genetic epidemiologic research.
 The course targets a wide-range of participants, including students, epidemiologists, clinicians and molecular biologists with no or little background in genetic epidemiology.
+The relevant background of human genetics and statistics is presented.
 Participants are introduced to the basic principles of population genetics, segregation, linkage and association analyses.
-The relevant background of human genetics and statistics is presented.
-The course consists of two parts: theoretical lectures and practical assignments.
-The goal of the course is that participants are able to interpret the findings in modern genetic research.
+The course consists of theoretical lectures and (optional) practical sessions after the class.
+The goal of the course is that participants are able to understand and interpret the findings in modern genetic research.

 - Understand the fundamental concepts and principles of genetic epidemiology;

 - Understand the methods and applications of genetic epidemiology;

 - Apply resources and current technology used in genetic epidemiology;